 Though not as popular as the tuba, there are plenty of options for student, intermediate and professional sousaphonists.
-This isn't only true of individual instruments but also of solo sousaphone makers and larger brands.
+This isn't only true of individual instruments but also solo sousaphone makers and larger brands.

 With such a wide variety of choices, knowing the market’s top brands is useful.
-Of course, the brand is far from the most important aspect of a sousaphone, though it's still worth considering for general knowledge and judgement.
+Of course, the brand is far from the most important aspect of a sousaphone, though it's still worth considering for general knowledge and judgment.
 In this article, I’ll share my take on the top sousaphone brands.

 Though obviously subjective and prone to biases, I’ve done my best to list out these brands based on the following metrics (in no particular order):